4 ways to retouch portrait photos

-You can add a bokeh effect in the Backgrounds tab.
+You can add a bokeh effect in the Remove Background tab.

-- Click the Blur option and adjust the amount of blur using the slider.
+- Click the Blur option and select a level of blurriness.

 Learn how to edit a photo background

-Last but not least, you can crop or resize your portrait photo.
+Last but not least, you can crop your portrait photo.
 Cropping helps cut out distractions and place your subject centrally in your photo.
-Resizing is useful if your image needs to have certain dimensions.

 Cropping a photo

-Click the crop tab and choose a preset ratio.
+In the Edit Photo tab, click Crop and choose a preset ratio.
 Some popular formats include:

 5:4 – common for portrait photos and compatible with Instagram